- > Kid-proof an old iPad or iPhone before passing it on to a child

 Kids love iPads and iPhones.
 They're a great way to keep children entertained during the summer holidays, with thousands of apps available for them to enjoy, including games, books and educational apps.
 (For more on that, see our roundup of the Best iOS apps for kids.)
 However, you need to make sure that any device you hand over to your kids is child-friendly, with parental controls and child locks in place to prevent them accessing inappropriate content.

 And don't forget the potential financial pitfalls.
 There have been a few high-profile incidents where parents were faced with huge App Store bills after their kids unwittingly downloaded apps and in-app purchases (read about 7 of the most insanely expensive in-app purchases), so it's worth taking precautions to ensure that your children aren't able to do the same.
+We have more information on setting your iPhone up so that children can't make expensive in-app purchases here: How to disable in-app purchases on an iPhone.

 In this article, then, we walk you through all the precautions you should take before handing over an iPhone, iPad or iPod touch to a child.
 We cover both semi-permanent changes, for cases where you're handing down an old Apple device to a child to use in perpetuity (this is covered in the first section of the article), and temporary measures to set up when a youngster is merely borrowing the device.